Life insurance is one of the most selfless gifts you can give to the people you would leave behind if you pass away.

 Life insurance is not as complicated or expensive as many people may think.
 So rather than view it as such, consider what it could mean to your loved ones someday if they lost you — and think of it instead as a potentially happy ending to a difficult situation.

-News flash: Life insurance is not for you - it's for your family
+Life insurance is not for you - it's for your family

 If you think you don’t need life insurance, you’re right — technically, at least.
 You don’t purchase life insurance for yourself.
 You purchase it for the loved ones you leave behind.